reedhodges/reedhodges.github.io/my-work.md

   <br>

-- T<sub>cc</sub><sup>+</sup> decays _(collaborators: Lin Dai, Sean Fleming, Thomas Mehen)_
+- T<sub>cc</sub><sup>+</sup> decays (collaborators: Lin Dai, Sean Fleming, Thomas Mehen)
   - Calculated the decay width of the exotic meson T<sub>cc</sub><sup>+</sup> to NLO in an effective field theory, treating it as a molecular state of two D mesons, and considering interactions with pions and photons.
 The calculation was in excellent agreement with the spectra measured by LHCb, and the comparison of the calculated differential decay rates with data provided strong evidence for the interpretation of the T<sub>cc</sub><sup>+</sup> as a bound state of D mesons.

-- Transverse-momentum-dependent (TMD) J/ψ production _(collaborators: Marston Copeland, Sean Fleming, Rohit Gupta, Thomas Mehen)_
+- Transverse-momentum-dependent (TMD) J/ψ production (collaborators: Marston Copeland, Sean Fleming, Rohit Gupta, Thomas Mehen)
   - Derived polarized TMD fragmentation functions for light quarks and gluons fragmenting to J/ψ by matching onto non-relativistic QCD, which can be compared to experiments at the future Electron-Ion Collider.

-- Optical neutrality of a metamaterial microsphere
+- Optical neutrality of a metamaterial microsphere (collaborators: Maxim Durach, Kelvin Rosado-Ayala)
   - Demonstrated that a metamaterial microsphere consisting of concentric layers of gold and dielectric can be tuned to be invisible to visible light.
-  - Collaborators: Maxim Durach, Kelvin Rosado-Ayala

   <br>